-In the SSF-DWF model, the simulation of the moisture in the deep layer is also compared to LDAS-Monde moisture data provided for deeper layers, as well as local piezometric measurements available for each catchment.
-However, the simulation 650 of the deep layer water content strongly depends on the calibration of the deep layer thickness, the deep layer porosity and the vertical and lateral hydraulic conductivities in the deep layer.
-These results illustrate the difficulty to represent the hydrological dynamic dynamics of the deep soil layers, with limitation due to the lack of knowledge concerning the physical description of the subsurface water storage.
-Further conclusions concerning the simulation of deep soil moisture SSD would then require an extensive work to enhance the parametrization of the deep layer in the SSF-DWF model.
-In particular, the Height Above 655 Nearest Drainage (HAND) method (Nobre et al., 2011) would offer the opportunity to take into account the terrain physical characteristics in the deep layer parametrization.
+In the SSF-DWF model, the simulation of the moisture in the deep layer is also compared to LDAS-Monde moisture data provided for deeper layers.
+However, the simulation of the deep layer water content strongly depends on the calibration of the deep layer thickness, the deep layer porosity and the vertical and lateral hydraulic conductivities in the deep layer.
+These results illustrate the difficulty to represent the hydrological dynamics of the deep soil layers, with limitation due to the lack of knowledge concerning the physical description of the subsurface water storage.
+Further conclusions concerning the simulation of deep SSD would then require an extensive work to enhance the parametrization of the deep layer in the SSF-DWF model.